Master's program

 - Independently develop and evaluate solution methods

-- Familiarize with new areas of knowledge, Conducting research and evaluating the results
+- Familiarize yourself with new areas of research, Conducting research and evaluating the results

 - In-depth and important experience in practical technical and engineering activities